 Figure 3: Verified Caller IDs

 Now that we have the caller phone number (phone x in the example above) we need the Verified Caller IDs.
 Those numbers can be found under Phone Numbers / Verified Caller IDS (see Figure 4: Verified Caller IDs).
 This might be your own corporate cell phone number for testing.
 When you’re ready to go live, each user that will be sent SMS texts from wMobile must be added here.

-In Figure 4 it is shown how a Twilio user can modify or add to existing receiver phone numbers.
+In Figure 3 it is shown how a Twilio user can modify or add an existing receiver phone number.

 After this step, proceed to the wMobile Manager Console with your wMobile user account and under the Notifications Services locate the SMS Settings (see Figure 5: Notifications SMS Settings).

 Enter the data as follows: